TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpstoragedatamovercommunicationerror.md

 <!--/issueDescription-->

 ## **Recommended Steps**

 - Verify your network [connectivity](https://docs.microsoft.com/azure/backup/backup-configure-vault#verify-internet-access)
 - If you are using antivirus software then it can interfere with communication and backup.
-Follow [these](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-slow-backup-performance-issue#cause-another-process-or-antivirus-software-interfering-with-azure-backup) steps troubleshoot and resolve
+Follow [these](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-slow-backup-performance-issue#cause-another-process-or-antivirus-software-interfering-with-azure-backup) steps to troubleshoot and resolve.